 (b) In voting upon all matters before the representative policy board, the vote of each member from a city or town shall be accorded a weight, determined as follows: The sum of (1) the quotient obtained by dividing the number of customers in the city or town from which such member is appointed by the total number of customers in all cities and towns from which members have been appointed, taken twice, and (2) the quotient obtained by dividing the number of acres of land owned by the authority within the city or town from which such member is appointed by the total number of acres of land owned by the authority in all cities and towns from which members have been appointed, shall be divided by three, the quotient thereof multiplied by one hundred and the product thereof shall be rounded to the nearest whole number.
 The weighted vote of the member appointed by the governor shall be one.
 For the purposes of this section, "number of customers" means the number of premises or groups of premises treated as units for ordinary billing or other ordinary receipt of charges by the authority and shall be determined from the records of the authority on the last day of its preceding fiscal year and "number of acres of land" means the number of acres of land rounded to the nearest whole number as may appear on the records of the authority on the last day of its preceding fiscal year.
 Notwithstanding the foregoing, prior to the first day of the fiscal year of the authority commencing after the acquisition by the authority of a water supply system, the weighted vote of each member of the representative policy board from a city or town shall be as follows: Bethany, four; Branford, seven; Cheshire, three; East Haven, six: Guilford, four; Hamden, twelve; Killingworth, one; Madison, six; Milford, eleven; New Haven, seventeen; North Branford, eight; North Haven, four; Orange, three; Prospect, one; Wallingford, one; West Haven, ten; and Woodbridge, two.
-Whenever a vote is taken on any matter by the representative policy board, the vote shall be determined in accordance with this subsection.
+Whenever a vote is taken on any matter by the representative policy board, the vote shall be determined in accordance with this Commented [A1]: If this amendment proposes that the authority meet quarterly, instead of monthly, then the frequency of these meetings (RBP - authority) could probably be reduced as well.

+subsection.
 Members of the representative policy board holding a majority of the votes so weighted shall constitute a quorum.